pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 4. Set the time window configurations

-    The CPU utilization based auto-scaling allows `TidbClusterAutoScaler` getting the CPU metrics of `TiDB` and `TiKV` from the specified monitoring system.
+    The CPU utilization based auto-scaling allows `TidbClusterAutoScaler` to get the CPU metrics of `TiDB` and `TiKV` from the specified monitoring system.
 You can specify the time window of metrics collection.

     ```yaml
     apiVersion: pingcap.com/v1alpha1